Macrometacorp/docs/docs/cep/windows/window-types/tumbling-length.md

     CREATE WINDOW StockEventWindow (symbol string, price float, volume int) WINDOW TUMBLING_LENGTH(10) output all events;

     @info(name = 'query0')
-    insert into StockEventWindow
+    INSERT INTO StockEventWindow
-    from InputEventStream;
+    FROM InputEventStream;

     @info(name = 'query1')
-    insert all events into OutputStream
+    INSERT all events INTO OutputStream
-    select symbol, sum(price) as price
+    SELECT symbol, sum(price) AS price
-    from StockEventWindow;
+    FROM StockEventWindow;

 This uses a defined window to process 10 events as a batch and output all events.